Board of Trustees

 The spirit of our Board is driven by the values of our school; we are collaborative, engaged, loyal and honest.
 We act with heart and mind in the best interests of our community.

 From left to right: Chris Miller (Parent representative), Rachael Spencer (Deputy Chairperson), Paula Hawkins (Parent representative), Sarah Long (Chairperson), Mike Pile (Parent representative), Juliana Rae (Principal), Linda Baran (Staff representative)

-All of New Zealand’s state and state-integrated schools have a board of trustees.
-The board of trustees is the Crown entity responsible for the governance and the control of the management of the school.
+All of New Zealand’s state and state-integrated schools have aboard.
+The board is the Crown entity responsible for the governance and the control of the management of the school.
 Its key roles include:

 - development and ongoing review of the school charter and strategic plan